Faculty & Staff Directory

 hlevin@davisnm.org

-Associate Director, Davis New Mexico Scholarship.
-A staunch advocate for public and equitable education (and a true education nerd), Hanna has spent a decade volunteering, working with, or working on behalf of youth and educators.
-Before joining the Davis New Mexico Scholarship team, she spent five years in the Bay Area leading national data collection, analysis, and dissemination efforts at Breakthrough Collaborative.
-In her current role, she wrangles scholarship data, oversees the scholarship’s organizational grants program, and associates with the scholarship’s director.
+Deputy Director, Davis New Mexico Scholarship.
+A staunch advocate for public and equitable education (and a true education nerd), Hanna has spent the last decade working with or on behalf of youth and educators.
+Before joining the Davis New Mexico Scholarship team in 2020, she spent five years in the Bay Area leading national data collection, analysis, and dissemination efforts at Breakthrough Collaborative.
+In her current role, she is focused on network building with college access professionals across the state.
 Hanna holds a B.A. in sociology from Pomona College.

 Department(s)